mug896/dart-bash-completion/README.md

 ## Dart Bash Completion

-Copy contents of virtualbox-bash-completion.sh to ~/.bash_completion
+Copy contents of dart-bash-completion.sh to ~/.bash_completion
 open new terminal and try completion